Večeras vas zabavljaju muzičari koji piju: Reception and controversy

 With a somewhat darker atmosphere, the album was not nearly successful as Riblja Čorba's previous albums, bringing only one hit, Momčilo Bajagić's gentle ballad "Kad hodaš".

+Promotional tour and personnel changes

+Post album release, Bajagić—still officially a Riblja Čorba member though increasingly on the outs with the rest of the band as a consequence of the overwhelmingly positive public reaction to his side project, Pozitivna geografija, and bandleader Đorđević raising doubts about Bajagić's focus—participated in Večeras vas zabavljaju muzičari koji piju promotional activities and toured with the band in May and June 1984.
+As his status in Riblja Čorba became untenable, during summer 1984, he ended up essentially being kicked out of the band amid acrimony over his refusal to cut his Mljet vacation short and join them for several summer gigs in Greece.
+Bajagić reportedly learned about his dismissal from a newspaper report, specifically while returning from the Mljet island by boat and buying a copy of Politika ekspres in Dubrovnik.

+Though for different reasons, the band's other lead guitarist, Rajko Kojić, was also expelled from Riblja Čorba at the same time.
+His dismissal from the band, however, had to do with his increased drug use that began affecting his on-stage performance.
+Kojić's and Bajagić's immediate replacements at Riblja Čorba were Džindžer Božinović and Zoran Dašić.

 Legacy

 The album was polled in 1998 as the 80th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).

 In 2006, the song "Kad hodaš" was ranked #4 on the B92 Top 100 Domestic Songs List.